duniter/duniter/doc/Protocol.md

 * For each WoT member: it has to exist a path, using certifications, leading to the key `PUBLIC_KEY` with a maximum count of `[stepMax]` steps.
 Thus, such a path uses maximum `[stepMax]` certifications to link a member to `PUBLIC_KEY`.

-###### UD consumption

-A *Universal Dividend* is considered *consumed* for a member if a transaction targeting this UD was issued where this member was a signatory.

-###### Transaction consumption

-A *transaction* is considered *consumed* for a public key if a transaction targeting this transaction was issued and where this public key was present in the outputs.

 ##### Number

 * A block's `Number` must be exactly equal to previous block + 1.